 Finally, replace the door and doorjamb of your safe room with a stronger one.
 Choose a steel doorjamb and strengthen the wood in the wall surrounding the door with steel angle iron.

-Choose a heavy steel door or a heavy, solid wood, exterior door to replace the lighter weight interior door.
+Choose a heavy steel door or heavy, solid wood, exterior door to replace the lighter weight interior door.
 Choose a door with a 2-inch (5.08 cm) deadbolt lock, or replace the door’s lock with a 2-inch (5.08 cm) deadbolt.
 Mount the hinges so that the door opens inward so that it cannot be blocked by debris.

 Before you begin installing the lock and door handle, strengthen the wood around them with either a brass or steel strike plate.
 You can choose either a keyless deadbolt or one that uses a key.
 Install the deadbolt so that it locks from inside the room.
 A deadbolt lock that uses a key might be the safer option if you have young children because they could lock themselves in a safe room with a keyless lock.
-If you choose a deadbolt that works with a key, have two keys on hand and keep them in two different in locations in your home.
+If you choose a deadbolt that works with a key, have two keys on hand and keep them in two different locations in your home.